 Click to View or Download the PDF Version »

-World-renowned historic museum employs state-of-the-art vertical storage solutions and saves on real estate costs.
+Well-know historic museum purchases state-of-the-art vertical storage solutions and saves on real estate expenses.

 The price of commercial and industrial real estate is always on the rise, and facilities managers often face the challenge of finding additional storage capacity on a limited budget.
 Many times the solution can be a vertical expansion, instead of costlier horizontal growth.

 One Washington, the D.C.-based museum took the upward path when its archival storage capacity began to be strained by continued growth.
-Its collection of more than 18,000 artifacts, 89,000 historical photographs, and images, and 76 million pages of archives, as well as film, video, and oral histories was housed in a substantial facility, but the collection received an average of five to six new artifacts every day.
+Its collection of more than 18,000 artifacts, 89,000 historical photographs, and images, and 76 million pages of archives, and also film, video, and oral histories was housed in a substantial facility, but the collection received an average of five to six new artifacts every day.

 A heavy duty shelving system supplied by National Office Systems doubled the height of the museum’s previous storage system, allowing the museum to continue collecting artifacts for scholarly research and ongoing educational exhibits on the National Mall.